shingyeung/contrib/README.md

-# WIP, Incomplete, DO NOT USE

-[Add Disclaimers, exclusion clauses and risk warnings]

-[Add copyright]

 # Self hosting a Solid POD on a Raspberry Pi 3 using node-solid-server (NSS)

 The steps below have been tested to work on the stated hardware and software combination.